ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/blueprints/v2-addon/README.md

 ## Usage

-Install `blueprints-addon` as a development dependency in these locations:
+Install `blueprints-v2-addon` as a development dependency in these locations:

 <details>